kubernetes/website/docs/tasks/administer-cluster/out-of-resource.md

 ### DaemonSet

-It is never desired for a `kubelet` to evict a `DaemonSet` Pod, since the Pod is immediately recreated and rescheduled back to the same node.
+It is never desired for `kubelet` to evict a `DaemonSet` Pod, since the Pod is immediately recreated and rescheduled back to the same node.

 At the moment, the `kubelet` has no ability to distinguish a Pod created